 Put it all together with a winter animal riddle

-Create a riddle to challenge other student's knowledge about animals you see (or don't if they hibernate) in winter.
-Find an Animal Riddles lesson plan.
+Create a riddle to challenge other students' knowledge about animals you see (or don't if they hibernate) in winter.
+Find an Animal Riddles lesson plan. (template)

 Take advantage of Wixie's Templates Library

-Wixie's Templates library includes thousands of standards-based activities you can use for formative assessments and performance tasks.
+Wixie's Curriculum and Templates libraries include thousands of standards-based activities you can use for formative assessments and performance tasks.
 Search the library for "winter" to find writing, math, and season activities like the ones mentioned above and many more!
 Use the templates for quick bell ringers, to fill extra time you find during the day, or to kick off a winter-themed unit of study.